-There are two main ways to do this, depending on what type of custom domain you want, you can use a subdomain or a subdirectory.
+There are two main ways to do this.
+Depending on what type of custom domain you want, you can use a subdomain or a subdirectory.

 If you want to use a custom domain, you first have to choose what you want the URL for your Hub to look like.
 Specifically, you need to decide which part of the URL will point to your Hub.
 There are two options: subdomain or subdirectory.